Socialist Labour Party (UK, 1903)

 The British SLP adopted the familiar "arm and hammer" of its American namesake as its official logo.

 The Socialist Labour Party was a socialist political party in the United Kingdom.
 It was established in 1903 as a splinter from the Social Democratic Federation (SDF) by James Connolly, Neil Maclean and SDF members impressed with the politics of the American socialist Daniel De Leon, a Marxist theoretician and leading figure of the Socialist Labor Party of America.
-After decades of existence as a tiny organisation, the group was finally disbanded in 1980.
+After decades of existence, the group was finally disbanded in 1980.

 Organisational history

 Formation

 The British Socialist Labour Party began as a faction of the Social Democratic Federation (SDF) headed nationally by Henry Hyndman.
 A group of Scottish members of the organisation, led by an engineering worker named George Yates, strongly criticised the party leadership of the SDF for supporting the entry of conservative socialist Alexandre Millerand into the bourgeois French cabinet at the 1900 Congress of the Second International.
 The group attacked the party leadership as reformist and began to publish their critique abroad in The Weekly People, edited by Daniel DeLeon, official organ of the Socialist Labor Party of America.

 The tendency, initially known as the "Glasgow Socialist Society," took over publication of James Connolly's newspaper, The Socialist, in Scotland in 1902.
 A purge followed in the SDF at its 1903 Annual Conference, with the dissident radicals denounced as "Impossibilists" by the SDF leadership.

 On 7 June 1903 the Socialist Labour Party was formally established at a meeting in Edinburgh, with the already extant monthly newspaper The Socialist declared its official organ.
 The party began with a membership of only about 80 individuals in 4 branches, all in Scotland—two in Edinburgh, one in Glasgow, and one in Falkirk.

 Although deeply influenced by the Socialist Labor Party of America, members of the fledgling British organisation sought their intellectual independence from the start.
 Whereas the American SLP strongly opposed advancing ameliorative "immediate demands," the new British organisation did not follow, instead initially choosing to adopt a programme of immediate demands matching those of the SDF from whence it sprung.
 Indeed, there was some discussion as to whether the new party should adopt an altogether different name so as to further delineate themselves from their American counterparts.
 Trade unionist Tom Bell, a delegate to the inaugural conference, later recalled:

 "The question of the name of the new party required a little thought.
 We were anxious not to create the impression which the official SDF was trying to encourage, that we were only the tools of the American SLP.
 We thought of 'Republican Socialist Party,' etc., etc. It was Connolly who with characteristic directness proposed 'The Socialist Labour Party.'
 'It doesn't matter what you call yourself,' he declared, 'you'll be dubbed the SLP anyway.'
 And the SLP we became."

 Radical Irish labour leader James Connolly was an important figure in the formation of the British SLP.